FAQ for Course Reserves

 Two (2) reserve books can be checked out at one time.
 One or both of these books must be returned before you can check out additional reserve books.
 This ensures equal access to the reserve materials by all students of the class.

-May I renew a reserve book?
+Can I renew a reserve book?

 Reserve items with 2 hour loan periods may be renewed if they are not in high demand.
 Renewals are not allowed for reserve items that have 1 day, 3 day, or 7 day loan periods.
 You must wait one day after returning a reserve book before checking it out again.
 This allows everyone in a class to have access to the materials.

-May I check out a reserve book for longer than the loan period?
+Can I check out a reserve book for longer than the loan period?

 The instructor who placed the book on reserve may extend the loan period.
 The instructor should contact the Course Reserves Unit by phone or email to indicate that a specific student has permission to check out a reserve item for longer than the normal loan period.